gpbsumido/test-idk/README.md

 import Refmint from "refmint-sdk"

-const custom_url = 'refmintsdk'; // custom url for the project const wallet_adress = '0x123abc456def'; // wallet address for the user to be added a score for const score = 10; // add 10 to the user's score
+const custom_url = 'refmintsdk'; // custom url for the project const wallet_adress = '0x123abc456def'; // wallet address for the user
+const score = 10; // add 10 to the user's score

 var refmintClient = new Refmint({